Why Some Rentals Don’t Cash Flow: The Math Behind It

 Underestimating Operating Expenses

-• Property taxes and insurance: 25-35% of rent
+• Property taxes and insurance: often 25-35% of rent

-• Property management fees: 8-12% of rent
+• Property management fees: often 8-12% of rent

-• Utilities, HOA, and other incidental costs
+• Utilities, HOA dues, lawn care, pest control, and other costs

 Well-maintained modern rental interior with natural light